galloppinggryphon/HumbleBlockGenerator/README.md

 ### Anonymous branches and default permutations 🟧

-In addition to creating permutations, it's possib
-It's possible to create unnamed and untitled permutation segments.
+In addition to creating permutations, it's possible to create unnamed and untitled permutation segments.
 It enables two useful options, described below.

 1. Create a standard or default version of a block
 2. Create branches or collections of properties that are applied to descendant permutations without adding segments to the block name